Constellations and Asterisms

 Leo the Lion

 Leo is a Zodiac constellation and its stars have represented a lion for over four thousand years.
 Leo contains one of the brightest stars in the sky and one of the dimmest, as well as a selection of spiral galaxies loved by amateur astronomers.
-And what was Regulus's dark secret?
+And why isn't Regulus the star of summer anymore?

 Lyra the Heavenly Harp

 Music of the spheres?
-Here’s a harp to play it on: Lyra, the harp of Orpheus that almost brought his beloved back from death.
+Here’s a harp to play it on: Lyra, the harp of Orpheus, that almost brought his beloved back from death.
 The constellation has one of the sky’s brightest stars, a star that is really four stars, and a colorful donut.

 Orion the Hunter